preetiag18/companyDetails/README.md

 rails db:seed
 ```

 6. Start sidekiq worker job.
 It will fetch the companies details for all the postcodes and save in the database.
 This job will run every hour.
-See [config/sidekiq.yml](config/sidekiq.yml)
+See [config/sidekiq.yml](config/sidekiq.yml).
+Sidekiq cronjob uses redis for scheduling the jobs.

 ```
 bundle exec sidekiq